 PAUSE, FOR NOW

-The Anglo-Dutch company's move into Alaska's Arctic waters - the first by anyone since the Macondo disaster of 2010 - was always expected to face criticism, but technical problems with its rigs led to even deeper concerns.
+The Anglo-Dutch company's move into Alaska's Arctic waters - the first since the Macondo disaster of 2010 - was expected to face criticism, but technical problems with its rigs led to even deeper concerns.

-Senator Lisa Murkowski, an Alaska Republican, said she was a strong supporter of Shell's activities off her state's northern coast if it was done to the "highest safety standards."
+Senator Lisa Murkowski, an Alaska Republican, said in a statement she was a strong supporter of Shell's activities off her state's northern coast if it was done to the "highest safety standards."

-"This pause - and it is only a pause in a multi-year drilling program that will ultimately provide great benefits both to the state of Alaska and the nation as a whole - is necessary for Shell to repair its ships and make the necessary updates to its exploration plans," she said in a statement.
+"This pause - and it is only a pause in a multiyear drilling program that will ultimately provide great benefits both to the state of Alaska and the nation as a whole - is necessary for Shell to repair its ships and make the necessary updates to its exploration plans," she said.

 Even before the Kulluk ran aground on Dec.
 31 after escaping its tow lines, Shell's 2012 drilling program was stalled by troubles with support vessels and regulatory scrutiny of the other rig, the Noble Discoverer, owned by Noble Corp.

 After the Arctic drilling season closed at the end of October, a fire then broke out on the Discoverer.
 There were also engine failures on the Aiviq, the specially designed ship pulling the Kulluk, before it lost its tow connection.

 A U.S. congressman has put public pressure on Shell over the Discoverer safety violations as the Justice Department investigates them along with the Coast Guard.

 "Shell's managers have not been straight with the American public, and possibly even with its own investors, on how difficult its Arctic Ocean operations have been this past year," said Lois Epstein, Arctic program director for The Wilderness Society.